 While I’ve been to Washington DC, it’s not a state and was not counted in the total.
 It has a higher population than Vermont and Wyoming so I’d argue they should change that.

 Puerto Rico is a U.S. territory, and thus is currently neither a state nor a country for this game.
 It has a higher population than 21 US States (not a typo – see full list here), and I’d argue we should change this, but that’s a very political debate.
+I’ve also been to St Thomas in the US Virgin Islands too.

 * Taiwan is a separate country from mainland China for this list.
 This has certainly raised some debate amongst followers of this blog, (primarily with my friends that live in mainland China) and I welcome you to continue it in the comments.
+I understand that not everyone may agree on this.

 There’s roughly 200 countries in the world.
 This comes from the 193 UN member countries in the world, 2 “UN observers” (the Vatican and Palestine), 3 additional countries are recognized by a fair number of the 195 above (Taiwan, Kosovo, Western Sahara).